christopher-newby/tensorflow-Practice/README.md

 # tensorflow-Practice
-Practicing with a MLP in tensorflow
+Practicing with a MLP in tensorflow.
+Uses python.